wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise.md

 ## Uniform Distribution of Gradients

 Now, generating random directions uniformly distributed (they all have an equal probability of being generated) seems simple, but getting it right is trickier than it seems.
 The "naive" technique we just used generates random directions, but these directions are not uniformly distributed.
 They generate random directions within a cube's volume, not within a sphere's volume.
-For this reason, they are not uniformly distributed concerning the shape of interest (the sphere).
+For this reason, they are not uniformly distributed on the sphere.
 Another naive technique consists of randomly generating spherical coordinates \(\phi\) and \(\theta\) and convert these spherical coordinates to Cartesian coordinates:

 ```
 float phi = 2 * drand48() * M_PI;